cachethq/cachet/README.md

 - **Management Panel** [#11](/issues/11).
 Currently there is no way to get the incidents and components into the database without a bit of messing around.
 - **API** [#3](/issues/3).
 All good services need an API and Cachet is no exception.
 An API will allow third-party integration and vice-versa.

+However, if you're not looking to work on anything big then some of our issues will be tagged with the **enjoy** label.
+Feel free to take a look at these as they should be much easier to deal with.

 # License

 [MIT license](http://jbrooksuk.mit-license.org)